 Who we may share your information with

-We will not provide your information to third parties other than as set out below.
+We will not provide your information other than as set out below.

 We may disclose your personal data where necessary to: